This post may contain affiliate links. For more information, please read the full disclosure policy here.

-Charleston seems to constantly be nominated for awards like this and I wanted to know why.
-What I did find was a charming city with well-maintained and colourful historic buildings, long stretches of beach, and palm trees outside Louis Vuitton.
+Charleston is an award-winning city and I was curious to know why.
+In the end, what I did find was a charming city with well-maintained and colourful historic buildings, long stretches of beach and palm trees outside Louis Vuitton.
 This is how I spent one day in Charleston.

 We passed Rainbow Row and walked along Museum Mile.
 Here we had a chance to try a wobble board at Nathaniel Russell House, which was an exercise regime for ladies in the past.
 Once again, I simply tipped Scott at the end what I thought the tour was worth.